Smallpox vaccine: Early vaccination

 The question of who first tried cowpox inoculation/vaccination cannot be answered with certainty.
 Most, but still limited, information is available for Benjamin Jesty, Peter Plett and John Fewster.
 In 1774 Jesty, a farmer of Yetminster in Dorset, observing that the two milkmaids living with his family were immune to smallpox, inoculated his family with cowpox to protect them from smallpox.
 He attracted a certain amount of local criticism and ridicule at the time then interest waned.
 Attention was later drawn to Jesty, and he was brought to London in 1802 by critics jealous of Jenner's prominence at a time when he was applying to Parliament for financial reward.
 During 1790–92 Peter Plett, a teacher from Holstein, reported limited results of cowpox inoculation to the Medical Faculty of the University of Kiel.
 However, the Faculty favoured variolation and took no action.
 John Fewster, a surgeon friend of Jenner's from nearby Thornbury, discussed the possibility of cowpox inoculation at meetings as early as 1765.
 He may have done some cowpox inoculations in 1796 at about the same time that Jenner vaccinated Phipps.
 However, Fewster, who had a flourishing variolation practice, may have considered this option but used smallpox instead.
 He thought vaccination offered no advantage over variolation, but maintained friendly contact with Jenner and certainly made no claim of priority for vaccination when critics attacked Jenner's reputation.
 It seems clear that the idea of using cowpox instead of smallpox for inoculation was considered, and actually tried in the late 18th century, and not just by the medical profession.
 Therefore, Jenner was not the first to try cowpox inoculation.
 However, he was the first to publish his evidence and distribute vaccine freely, provide information on selection of suitable material, and maintain it by arm-to-arm transfer.
 The authors of the official World Health Organization (WHO) account Smallpox and its Eradication assessing Jenner's role wrote:

 As vaccination spread, some European countries made it compulsory.
 Concern about its safety led to opposition and then repeal of legislation in some instances.
-Compulsory infant vaccination was introduced in England by the 1853 Vaccination Act.
+Compulsory infant vaccination was introduced in England by the Vaccination Act 1853 (16 & 17 Vict. c.
+100).
 By 1871, parents could be fined for non-compliance, and then imprisoned for non-payment.
-This intensified opposition, and the 1898 Vaccination Act introduced a conscience clause.
+This intensified opposition, and the Vaccination Act 1898 (61 & 62 Vict. c.
+49) introduced a conscience clause.
 This allowed exemption on production of a certificate of conscientious objection signed by two magistrates.
-Such certificates were not always easily obtained and a further Act in 1907 allowed exemption by a statutory declaration which could not be refused.
-Although theoretically still compulsory, the 1907 Act effectively marked the end of compulsory infant vaccination in England.
+Such certificates were not always easily obtained and a further act in 1907 allowed exemption by a statutory declaration which could not be refused.
+Although theoretically still compulsory, the Vaccination Act 1907 (7 Edw.
+7. c.
+31) effectively marked the end of compulsory infant vaccination in England.